tq303/angular-2-template/README.md

 ## Notes

+This has been designed to work with *TypeScript* and *Atom*, however it is so simple that any flavour could easily be used with `webpack`.

 The `tsconfig.json` contains *Atom Editor* specific flags `buildOnSave` and `compileOnSave`. **PLEASE DON'T REMOVE THESE.**

 The `tsconfig.json` contains `gulp` specific flag `filesGlod`, this dynamically build the files array and is used by the `typescript` validator. **PLEASE DON'T REMOVE THESE.**